Africa EENI Global Business School

 8. Borders of Malawi: Mozambique, Tanzania and Zambia

-1. Masters: Business in Africa, Transport in Africa, International Business, Foreign Trade
+1. Masters: Business in Africa, Transport and Logistics in Africa

-Malawian Students: Masters, Doctorates (Business, Foreign Trade)
+Malawian Students (Business, Foreign Trade)

-Foreign trade and Business in Malawi
+Transport, Trade and Business in Malawi

 The Malawian population: 18 million people